 Data on women’s perception towards climate variability was examined for the presence of errors and found no serious outliers for the analysis.
 The EFA has estimated the Kaiser-Meyer-Olkin (KMO) value of 0.707 which was above the minimum level of 0.5, and a significant Bartlett’s Chi-square (χ2= 462.3, d.f.= 66, p<0.001) indicates sampling adequacy.
 In a good factor analysis, there are few factors that explain a lot of variance and the rest of factors explain relatively small amount of variance.
 In this study, a total of 71.36% of the total variance in the perceptions of climate variability was explained by a four-factor solution obtained via component loadings and eigen values from the analysis of 12 perception statements.
 According to this factor which accounts for 32.90% of the variation, participants tend to agree that climate variability in their region is an essential concern, along with issues related to late rainfall and the rising temperature experienced over the past five years.
 We can view it as displaying immediate effects of the climate and it is strongly consistent within itself.
 The other factor which explains 19.17% of the variation (α = 0.784), involves changes such as "An increase in disease and pest problems", "Different levels of farm investment" and "Variations in nutrient content of plants on the farm".
 Climate variability reveals its effects on farming and the economy and this variable is considered reliable.
 This factor consists of things like "Increase in droughts" and "Soil erosion", accounts for 10.27% of the variation and its reliability is modest, with a Cronbach’s alpha value of 0.563.
 Officially, this factor deals with handling damage caused by disasters and damage to land.

-Comprising just 9.02% of the variance and with 0.431 as internal consistency, the fourth factor contains items such as "The amount of climate variability depends on what humans do" and "More variability in climate is good for farming".
+Comprising just 9.02% of the variance and with 0.431 as internal consistency, the fourth factor contains items such as, "The amount of climate variability depends on what humans do" and "More variability in climate is good for farming".
 This component seems to focus on personal views about people’s responsibilities and advantages, yet its low reliability means that its items may not all measure a single thing.

 Overall, the first two points show good internal agreement and have the biggest role in explaining why peoples’ opinions differ, showing that most respondents agree on the environmental and economic effects of climate change.